making waves since 2001

 Mocean was honoured with The Lieutenant Governor of Nova Scotia Masterworks Art Award in 2016 for Canvas 5 x 5, which was the first time this esteemed award has been given to a Nova Scotia dance work.

-A Company-in-Residence at Halifax Dance since 2002, Mocean has produced and presented new shows annually, including Quintecentric, influx, Coast to Coast, Mappa Mundi, Given the Circumstances, Live in 3, their 10th anniversary mainstage, Decennium, Close Reach, Ordinary Rebels, Double Bill, Burnwater: Alchemy and their 15th anniversary mainstage fifteen.
+A Company-in-Residence at Halifax Dance since 2002, Mocean has produced and presented new shows annually, including Quintecentric, influx, Coast to Coast, Mappa Mundi, Given the Circumstances, Live in 3, Decennium (10th anniversary mainstage), Close Reach, Ordinary Rebels, Double Bill, Burnwater: Alchemy, These Versions of Us, Fifteen (15th anniversary mainstage) and Wild Within.

 These Versions of Us (2018), Photo Credit: Jeremy Mimnagh